 Celebrated Ghanaian writer and academic Ama Ata Aidoo has no time for “Afropolitans”.
 This is a notion popularized by the self-described “multi-local” author Taiye Selasi.
 Afropolitans are a current, cosmopolitan generation of “Africans of the world.”
 But Aidoo believes that Afropolitanism is “evidence of self-hatred,” Its proponents, she charges, use it as a “fancy moniker” that tries “to mask the terror associated with Africa.”

 Her objections speak to widespread, global calls for the decolonization of institutionalized cultures.
 This is of particular interest to university communities at large right now.
 In South Africa, one crucial and complex aspect of this process is a call to “Africanize” university curricula.
 This is certainly necessary.
 But, as ongoing debates around African literature reveal, it must be done cautiously.

-What exactly is black African in this fragile, shifting global village?
 One element of this “Africanization” debate involves assessing the value of contemporary literature written by Africans who live in the diaspora.
 Its critics complain that current Afrodiasporic literature is not in tune with everyday life on the continent.
 They see its versions of Africa as sanitized and Westernized.

 I disagree.
 These works take students beyond their national and personal borders.
 This is crucial in these times of global cultural flux.